 These funds are designed to help students with specific costs associated with their study programme and are available to students who are on ESFA funded courses.

-Whilst the majority of students on higher education programmes fund their study through The Student Loan Company, the Higher Education Support Fund can support students from under-represented groups with a variety of course related expenses, such as:
+Whilst the majority of students on higher education programmes fund their study through The Student Loan Company, the University level student support fund can support students from under-represented groups with a variety of course related expenses, such as:

 This eligibility criteria is drawn from the college's Access and Participation Plan, however there is no age restriction and the application process will be open to any student on a higher education course who meets the eligibility criteria.